 Standard economic reasoning suggests government interventions including minimum standards, bans, subsidies and taxes (cf. Grethe 2017; Ingenbleek et al. 2012).
 Recent behavioural economic research and political economy considerations challenge such classical approaches (Carlsson et al. 2007; Harvey et al. 2013).
 This also applies to publicly funded and promoted classical information and education approaches that might not lead to better-informed consumer decisions due to information overload and possible information misconceptions of the complex FAW concept (cf. Buerke 2016; Fitzpatrick et al. 2016; Hoogland et al. 2007; Hotaling et al. 2015; Köcher et al. 2016).
 More information does not necessarily mean better information and more labels on food products might decrease willingness-to-pay (WTP) (e.g. Monier-Dilhan 2018).
-New governance structures for wider stakeholder participation, like deliberative polls or citizen assemblies, are discussed to allow better-informed decision-making (cf. Grethe 2017; Rovers et al. 2017; Schulze-Walgern et al. 2018).
+New governance structures for wider stakeholder participation, like deliberative polls or citizen assemblies, are discussed to allow better-informed decision-making regarding FAW (cf. Grethe 2017; Rovers et al. 2017; Schulze-Walgern et al. 2018) as they have been proposed and implemented in the valuation of complex dimensions of ecosystem-services considering divergent views of multiple stakeholders (Chee 2004; Kosoy et al. 2010; Lopes et al. 2018; Proctor et al. 2002; Wilson et al. 2002).
+As different segments of societies have different educational background and different levels of interest in forming future policies of FAW careful selection of participants and preparation for processes would be required.

-Monetary valuation of FAW at societal level
+5 Monetary valuation of FAW at societal level

 The provision of FAW is necessarily coupled with producing physical animal products indicating a conceptualization as positive external effect in production (Carlsson et al. 2007).
 On the consumption side, consumers' perceptions that certain aspects of livestock production give rise to low FAW are a potential source of disutility.
-This disutility may be associated with consumers' individual consumption of livestock products and with other persons' consumption.
+This disutility may be associated with consumers' individual consumption of livestock products but also with other persons' consumption, e.g. if vegans feel ethically and emotionally offended by others in society eating animal products.
 The latter is a negative externality of consumption in society (Harvey et al. 2013), resulting in indirect costs associated with livestock production.
 In a societal transformation curve, the optimal level of providing animal products and FAW would be determined by the negative inverse relationship of the respective prices.
 While market prices of animal products are readily available, there is no market providing monetary price information on FAW.
 Price estimates for FAW would be required to determine a society's optimal production point.
 Yet, economic analyses of FAW suffer from a dearth of price information on FAW.
 Yet, several approaches have been employed or could be employed to derive prices for FAW independent of physical production (Yang et al. 2019).